 Now that you have all your leads in order on your email list, you need some tools to track the progress of your sales efforts.
 For this, you definitely need a CRM.

-People think that CRM’s are expensive and complicated but it’s totally not true.
-You can find a really cheap one that is also easy to use.
+People think that CRMs are expensive and complicated, but they certainly don’t have to be.
+You can find a really affordable one that’s also easy to use.

-I use one called PipeDrive, and it’s the bomb!
+I use one called PipeDrive, and it’s amazing.

-PipeDrive is a drag and drop CRM where you can literally drag a customer or lead through each stage of the sales funnel.
-It is super easy to use.
+PipeDrive is a drag-and-drop CRM where you can literally drag a customer or lead through each stage of the sales funnel.

 The way we connected MailShake to Pipedrive is through Zapier.
 The integration page is here.
-It’s super easy to integrate the two of them just follow the steps.
+It’s easy to integrate the two of them — just follow the steps.

 What were the results?

 The templates that we used on our email list generated 42% open rate, 8% click-through rate, and a 5% response rate.
-But all of that was only from 1 email, I never sent out any follow-up emails, which I think would have doubled if not tripled our stats.
+But all of that was only from one email.
+I never sent out any follow-up emails, which I think would have doubled if not tripled our stats.

-1. Try it with at least 5 follow-up emails
+- Try it with at least five follow-up emails.

-3. Get your sales team ready to convert the leads
+- Get your sales team ready to convert the leads.